-Mini biography: Born on 1 December 1896 at the village of Strelkovka (now Zhukovo), about 100 km southwest of Moscow.
+Born on 1 December 1896 at the village of Strelkovka (now Zhukovo), about 100 km southwest of Moscow.
 Zhukov's family are peasants.
 His father is a shoemaker and his mother a farm worker.
 As a youth he is sent to Moscow to work as a furrier's apprentice.
-Over the coarse of his life Zhukov will be married twice and have three daughters.
+Over the coarse of his life Zhukov is married twice and has three daughters.

 1915 - Zhukov is conscripted into the Russian Imperial Army, serving as a private in a cavalry squadron.
 He is allowed to study military tactics before being sent to the Southwestern Front, where he wins two Saint George Cross medals.

-He will remain in the army for the rest of his life.
+He remains in the army for the rest of his life.

 1917 - The Bolsheviks seize power on 6 November.
 A Bolshevik sympathiser, Zhukov is elected chairman of his squadron's Red Soldiers' Committee.
 When civil war breaks out he sides with the communists, enlisting as a private in the Red Army.
 He quickly rises in the ranks and by 1922 is serving as the commander of a cavalry squadron.

-During the civil war he will be awarded the Order of the Red Banner.
-At the time the Order of Red Banner is the Soviet Union's the top war-service award.
+During the civil war he is awarded the Order of the Red Banner.
+At the time, the Order of Red Banner is the Soviet Union's top war-service award.

-Meanwhile, with civil war raging, Russia pulls out of the First World War.
+Meanwhile, with the civil war raging, Russia pulls out of the First World War.

-1918 - From March the Bolsheviks refer to themselves as Communists.
+1918 - The Bolsheviks begin to refer to themselves as communists.
 Their party is the Communist Party.
 Zhukov joins the party on 1 March 1919.

-1925 - Following Lenin's death Joseph Stalin begins to manoeuvre to take control of the Communist Party and the entire Soviet Union.
+1924 - Following Lenin's death on 21 January, Joseph Stalin begins to manoeuvre to take control of the Communist Party and the entire Soviet Union.
 By the end of the decade Stalin has emerged as the supreme leader of the Soviet Union.

 1930 - Zhukov is given command of the 2nd Cavalry Brigade.
-At the same time, he continues to develop his interest in military tactics, including the use of tanks and mobile units in offensive manoeuvres.
+He continues to develop his interest in military tactics, including the use of tanks and mobile units in offensive manoeuvres.
 He participates in regular war-game exercises and writes manuals and textbooks on military subjects.

 In the early 1930s Zhukov is given commanded of Leningrad's 4th Red-banner Cavalry Division.

-The campaign of terror, flamed by the secret police (the NKVD, or People's Commissariat of Internal Affairs - the forerunner of the KGB, or Komitet Gosudarstvenoi Bezopasnosti), extends throughout the party and into the general community, including the military high command.
+The campaign of terror is orchestrated by the secret police (the NKVD, or People's Commissariat of Internal Affairs - the forerunner of the KGB, or Komitet Gosudarstvenoi Bezopasnosti).
+It extends throughout the party and into the general community, including the military high command.

 1937 - The purge of the Red Army begins.
 The purge results in the execution, imprisonment or dismissal of 36,671 officers, including about half of the 706 officers with the rank of brigade commander or higher.
 Three of the army's five marshals and 15 of its 16 top commanders are executed.